befrostymax/accessmanagement/README.md

-# Acces Management - Code Samples
+# Access Management - Code Samples

 The idea of this repository is that you have a quick understanding of how you can connect to a common Access Management Software in Java (Spring) avoiding fancy plugins so that you can get a plain/raw understanding how to get started.